-- 4. A student who has requested an order be issued may subsequently request that it be lifted. - 5.
+- 2. Before issuing an order, Student Conduct may request additional information to determine whether it is warranted. - 3.
+Student Conduct may decline to issue an order. - 4.
+A student who has requested an order be issued may subsequently request that it be lifted. - 5.
 Student Conduct has the discretion to lift a no contact order at any time if it is determined that the circumstances under which it was issued are no longer present.